New York Giants 21 - Tennessee Titans 20 - Big Blue Interactive

 The Titans picked up one first down but were forced to punt with about five and a half minutes to play.
 On the ensuing possession, the Giants drove 73 yards in 12 plays.
 During this game-winning drive, Barkley broke off a 33-yard run, fortunately fumbling out-of-bounds.
 Four plays later, Jones picked up a first down on 4th-and-1 on a bootleg to the left.
 Barkley gained 14 yards on three straight runs and Jones then threw a 1-yard touchdown pass to tight end Chris Myarick with 1:06 left on the clock.
 Eschewing the tie, Head Coach Brian Daboll went for the risky two-point conversion, knowing that if it failed, his team would lose.
 The play succeeded with a shovel pass to Barkley.
 Giants 21 – Titans 20.

 The game was not over, however.
-Starting at their own 30-yard line, Tennessee converted on two 3rd-and-4 situations to cross midfield with 23 seconds left.
+Starting at their own 30-yard line, Tennessee converted on two 3rd-and-4 situations via defensive holding penalties to cross midfield with 23 seconds left.
 Apparent disaster struck when Tannehill then completed a 21-yard play to the New York 27-yard line with 18 seconds left.
 Tannehill lost two yards before spiking the ball to stop the clock with four seconds left.

 The Giants escaped with the victory when Titans’ place kicker Randy Bullock missed the 47-yard game-winning attempt as time expired.